mftb0/cbxv/docs/index.md

 - lastPage
     Always takes you to the last page

-    Keys: Up Arrow or w or k
+    Keys: Down Arrow or j or s

 - nextFile
     Whenever you open a cbx file cbxv creates a sorted list of all the cbx files